Regardless of the circumstances of your crash, it’s essential to get a copy of your Arkansas state police accident report.

 When requesting your Arkansas Highway Patrol crash report, you will need to know the date of the crash, the highway number where the accident occurred, county, and the name of at least one driver.

-Get a Lawyer You Can Trust
+Get an Arkansas Auto Accident Lawyer You Can Trust

 If you have any questions about getting your Arkansas highway patrol crash report or want to file a personal injury claim against the at-fault driver, speak to an experienced Arkansas car accident lawyer at the Cottrell Law Office.